-A comparison of the estimated liability for incurred malpractice claims (filed and not filed) and assets available for claims for the combined University and UCMC self-insurance program as of June 30, 2019 and 2018 is presented below:
+A comparison of the estimated liability for incurred malpractice claims (filed and not filed) and assets available for claims for the combined University and UCMC self-insurance program as of June 30, 2020 and 2019 is presented below:

-2019 2018 Actuarial present value of self-insurance liability for medical malpractice \$ 192,018 201,440 Total assets available for claims 260,084 269,378
+2020 2019 Actuarial present value of self-insurance liability for medical malpractice \$ 185,822 192,018 Total assets available for claims 259,113 260,084

-If the present-value method were not used, the ultimate liability for medical malpractice self-insurance claims would be approximately \$28,651 higher at June 30, 2019.
-The interest rate assumed in determining the present value was 3.5% and 4% for 2019 and 2018, respectively.
-UCMC has recorded its pro-rata share of the malpractice self-insurance liability in the amount of \$86,408 and \$90,648 at June 30, 2019 and June 30, 2018, respectively, with an offsetting receivable from the malpractice trust to cover any related claims.
+If the present-value method were not used, the ultimate liability for medical malpractice self-insurance claims would be approximately \$20,347 higher at June 30, 2020.
+The interest rate assumed in determining the present value was 2.5% and 3.5% for 2020 and 2019, respectively.
+UCMC has recorded its pro rata share of the malpractice self-insurance liability in the amount of \$83,620 and \$86,408 at June 30, 2020 and June 30, 2019, respectively, with an offsetting receivable from the malpractice trust to cover any related claims.
 The malpractice self-insurance trust assets consist primarily of funds held in TRIP.

-UCMC recognizes as malpractice expense its negotiated pro-rata share of the actuarially determined normal contribution, with gains and losses amortized over five years, with no retroactive adjustments, as provided in the operating agreement.
-For fiscal year 2020, UCMC's expense is estimated to be approximately \$10,000 related to malpractice insurance.
+UCMC recognizes as malpractice expense its negotiated pro rata share of the actuarially determined normal contribution, with gains and losses amortized over five years, with no retroactive adjustments, as provided in the operating agreement.
+For fiscal year 2021, UCMC's expense is estimated to be approximately \$10,000 related to malpractice insurance.

 On April 30, 2019, CHHD entered into a loss portfolio transfer for the Ingalls Memorial Hospital medical malpractice program by obtaining an occurrence-based policy for claims through June 30, 2018 through a payment of \$47,311 to an unrelated insurance company.
-The loss portfolio transferred was structured through Ingalls Captive Insurance entity for purposes of additional insurance protection and risk management.
-At June 30, 2019, there was no additional liability calculated by the programs actuaries that would require additional reserves by CHHD or the captive.
-Accruals for CHHD professional and general liabilities are recorded on an undiscounted basis.
+The loss portfolio transferred was structured through Ingalls Casualty Insurance (the Captive) entity for purposes of additional insurance protection and risk management.
+At June 30, 2020, there was no additional liability calculated by the programs actuaries that would require additional reserves by CHHD or the Captive.
+Accruals for CHHD professional and general liabilities are recorded on a discounted basis consistent with the University's insurance program.